-2.A.1.
-Realise, recreate, create, manipulate and/or produce music to a high professional level, expressing your own artistic concepts and reflecting a well-developed musical personality.
-2.A.2.
-Evidence advanced craft skills in relation to the repertoire, styles, genres etc. in your discipline.

-2.A.3.
-Demonstrate breadth and/or depth of specialist knowledge in relation to your area of study evidencing fluency across a range of styles and/or a distinctive and individual voice in one particular style.

-2.A.4.
-Demonstrate ability to create, realise and express your own artistic concepts, ensuring that any areas of relative weakness in relation to practice, rehearsal, reading, aural, creative and recreative skills have been addressed.

-2.A.5.
-Lead and inspire non-professional as well as professional choirs/wind bands.

-2.A.7.
-Evidence ability to develop, research and evaluate ideas, concepts and processes as appropriate within your artistic practice.

-2.A.8.
-Demonstrate excellent command in a range of communication modes associated with your practice, and its presentation to both specialist and non-specialist audiences.
-This includes effective and inspirational communication with the ensemble's management, directors and artistic leaders.
-2.A.9.
-Exhibit basic competence in technological utilisation and application.

-2.A.10.
-Take responsibility for the engagement between context, audience and musical material, projecting your ideas fluently and with confidence in a wide variety of performance settings.

-2.A.11.
-Within the context of the musical learning environment, recognise and identify individual learners' needs, and exhibit the ability to differentiate and facilitate activity accordingly.

-2.A.12.
-Engage with a significant level of critical self-reflection in relation to your own personal learning style, skills and strategies.

-2.A.13.
-Evidence ability to translate theoretical knowledge into practical activities to enable musical learning and creative processes in others.

-1 https://www.aec-music.eu/userfiles/File/customfiles/aec-learning-outcomes-2017-english_20171218113003.pdf 14

-2.A.14.
-Demonstrate sensitivity with regard to the subjects of your research, respecting diversity in the characteristics of individuals and contexts, and considering the aesthetical and ethical dimensions of your work.

-2.A.15.
-In relation to relevant self-identified professional pathways or opportunities, demonstrate an advanced understanding of the working field, and identify and formulate strategies for developing and maintaining engagement with them.
+- 2.A.1.
+Realise, recreate, create, manipulate and/or produce music to a high professional level, expressing your own artistic concepts and reflecting a well-developed musical personality. - 2.A.2.
+Evidence advanced craft skills in relation to repertoire, styles, and genres of your discipline. - 2.A.3.
+Demonstrate breadth and/or depth of specialist knowledge in relation to your area of study evidencing fluency across a range of styles and/or a distinctive and individual voice in one particular style. - 2.A.4.
+Demonstrate ability to create, realise and express your own artistic concepts, ensuring that any areas of relative weakness in relation to practice, rehearsal, reading, aural, creative and re-creative skills have been addressed. - 2.A.5.
+Play a leading role in ensemble and/or other collaborative activity. - 2.A.6.
+Demonstrate a high level of improvisational fluency. - 2.A.7.
+Evidence ability to develop, research and evaluate ideas, concepts and processes as appropriate within your own artistic practice. - 2.A.8.
+Demonstrate excellent command in a range of communication modes associated with your practice and its presentation to both specialist and non-specialist audiences. - 2.A.9.
+Exhibit basic competence in technological utilisation and application. - 2.A.10.
+Take responsibility for the engagement between context, audience and musical material, projecting your ideas fluently and with confidence in a wide variety of performance settings. - 2.A.12.
+Engage with a significant level of critical self-reflection in relation to your own personal learning style, skills and strategies. - 2.A.13.
+Evidence ability to translate theoretical knowledge into practical activities to enable creative processes in yourself and/or others. - 2.A.14.
+Demonstrate sensitivity with regard to the subjects of your research, respecting diversity in the characteristics of individuals and contexts, and considering the ethical dimensions of your work. - 2.A.15.
+In relation to relevant self-identified professional pathways or opportunities, demonstrate understanding of the working field, and identify and formulate strategies for developing engagement with them.